Koverse/documentation/docs/source/dev/applications/webapp.rst

 In this example we'll build a web application designed to allow users to explore the results of the example Sentiment Analysis analytic described in :ref:`SparkJavaDataFrameTransform`.
 We'll use some common technologies including `React <https://reactjs.org>`_ and `Node.js <https://nodejs.org>`_, but applications can be written using any technology that allows web applications to talk to the `Koverse REST API <https://speaker-diagnostics-47224.netlify.com>`_.

+A finished copy of the code for this application is included in the koverse-sdk-project repository, in the src/main/example-webapp directory.
+But this tutorial will show all the steps to create that app from the ground up.

 Initial Setup
 ^^^^^^^^^^^^^